HyunWinter/HyunWinter/README.md

 ### Hi there, I'm Hyun 👋

-- ⚡ I am a Frontend Developer based in Portland, OR
+- ⚡ I am a Full Stack Developer based in Portland, OR
 - 🔭 I earned a B.S. in Software Engineering Tech in 2021
 - 🌱 I’m currently learning web development
 - 📖 This is my off work, personal repository

 ### Languages and Tools: